ALMaclaine/Reference/js/frontend_errors.md

   3. Our request reached the server, but there was a problem (5xx)
   4. Our request reached the server, but we asked for the wrong thing (4xx)
 - Handling these errors must be done on a case by case basis, and depends on the severity or overall impact of the failed request
+- As stated previously, error types 3 and 4 will only occur when using fetch if we self throw
+- This allows us to selectively handle type 3/4 errors either as success states or error states depending on the situation.
+  - This approach has selective benefits in general react applications, for example 403 for auth issues, however when using a higher level framework like Next.js, authorization issues would typcally be handled during server side rendering, redirecting to an accessible page.
+For example attempting to access an admin dashboard could redirect to a denial page or login depending on current auth status.
+- Type 1/2 errors could be handled with re-tries
+- Type 2-4 errors could be handled with component replacement or someform of notificiation
+- Type 1/3 errors are the biggest candidates for a 500 pages
+- Type 4 errors can be handled with a 400 page
+- With Nextjs and server side rendering we're most likely to have to handle type 1-3 errors
+- With a PWA consideration changes again, type 1-3 errors have different handling scenarios depending on whether they are pull or push requests.
+  - With a PWA we effectivelly never want to hit a 4xx/5xx page
+  - Pull request errors should be handled with notification of dis-connectivity and queuing of background tasks, add request to background task queue and when the request successfully completes sometime in the future, notify the user.
+For this time certain features, or data items may not be accessible.
+  - Push request errors should be handled much the same way, except consideration needs to be given to whether push'ed data should be accessible to the user for further interraction.
+For example, if a user adds a todo while connectivity is down, should that todo item show up in their todo list?
+Should they be able to make changes to the todo while it's in a uncertain state.
+Should other interactions be allowed to build upon the todo, for example by including it in a collection of other todos.